aayush172005/ANALOG-WATCH/README.md

 # ANALOG-WATCH
-Analog , animated watch using html,css &amp;javascipt
+Analog , animated watch using html,css &amp;javascript , letting it out here , with a hope that you'll make it better